0xf4lc0n/aur-raider/README.md

-# ztbd-scrapper
+# ztbd-scraper

-Rust scrapper for AUR repository.
+Scraper written in Rust for AUR repository.